The Basics of a Healthy Diabetes Diet

 Artificial Sweeteners and Diabetes

-Artificial sweeteners can be added to a variety of foods and beverages without adding more carbohydrates to your diabetes diet.
+You can add artificial sweeteners to your food and to drinks without adding more carbs.
 Using non-caloric artificial sweeteners instead of sugar also greatly reduces calories in your favorite foods.

 Keep in mind that foods with artificial sweeteners are not necessarily zero-carbohydrate foods.
-Many have carbohydrates; therefore, you must read the food labels to determine their gram amounts per serving in order to take into account the effect that these carbohydrates have on your glycemic control.
+Many have carbohydrates, so read the food labels to check on that.